-- After 28 July 2012, the western peak is transported eastwards and the eastern peak moves westwards and both peaks merge in one location in early August.
-On 2 August 2012 (see Fig. 2, 3rd row), the anticyclone again has a more symmetric shape and is centred over Iran and Afghanistan.
-The spatial distribution of emission tracers for India/China shows two regions with maximum values one in the core of the anticyclone over Iran and - Afghanistan and another smaller within the anticyclone farther northeast over China.
-This pattern is a remnant of the elongated structure found in the distribution of emission tracers for India/China on 28 July 2012 caused by the double peak structure of the Asian monsoon anticyclone.
+After 28 July 2012, the western peak is transported eastwards and the eastern peak moves westwards and both peaks merge in one location in early August.
+On 2 August 2012 (see Fig. 2, 3rd row), the anticyclone again has a more symmetric shape and is cen-

+- tred over Iran and Afghanistan.
+The spatial distribution of emission tracers for India/China shows two regions with maximum values one in the core of the anticyclone over Iran and Afghanistan and another smaller within the anticyclone farther northeast over China.
+This pattern is a remnant of the elongated structure found in the distribution of emission tracers for India/China on 28 July 2012 caused by the double peak structure of the Asian monsoon - anticyclone.
 This small-scale structure found in the horizontal distribution of emission tracers for India/China is also evident in the spatial distribution of low PV values.
-On 8 August 2012 (aso Fig. 2, bottem), the Asian monsoon anticyclone is enlit into two emailer entities. - 15 2012 (see Fig. 2, bottom), the Asian monsoon anticyclone is split into two smaller anticyclones, one centred over the northern Middle East (Iraq/Iran) and a second one over East China.

-In the late-phase of the Asian monsoon anticyclone, on 12 September 2012 the spatial distribution of the emission tracer for India/China is shifted towards the tropics compared to the mid-phase as shown in Fig. 3 (top).
+On 8 August 2012 (see Fig. 2, bottom), the Asian monsoon anticyclone is split into two smaller anticyclones, one centred over the northern Middle East (Iraq/Iran) and a second one over East China. - 20 In the late-phase of the Asian monsoon anticyclone, on 12 September 2012 the spatial distribution of the emission tracer for India/China is shifted towards the tropics compared to the mid-phase as shown in Fig. 3 (top).

 In 2012, the breakup of the Asian monsoon anticyclone occurred in late September.
 Figure 3 (bottom) shows the spatial distribution of the emission tracers for India/China at 380 K after the breakup on 7 October 2012.
-The breakup of the anticyclone or the disappearance of the transport barrier goes along with the spread of the emission tracers for India/China at

-25 380 K within the mid-latitudes of the Northern Hemisphere and in the tropics.
-High percentages of the emission tracers for India/China are found over the Pacific Ocean and over the east cost of North America along the subtropical westerly jet and in filaments separated at the northeast flank from the Asian monsoon anticyclone (Vogel et al., 2014).
-In addition, air masses originating in the boundary layer in India/China could penetrate into the upwelling in the deep branch of the Brewer-Dobson circulation and thus could be transported further up into the stratosphere.
+The breakup of the anticyclone or the disappearance of the transport barrier goes along with the spread of the emission tracers for India/China at 380 K within the mid-latitudes of the Northern Hemisphere and in the tropics.
+High percentages of the emission tracers for India/China are found over the Pacific Ocean and over the east cost of North America along the subtropical westerly jet .
+The subtropical jet is in addition a transport barrier for the transport further polewards into the lowermost stratosphere of air masses originating in the boundary layer in India/Chinaand in filaments separated at the northeast flank from the Asian monsoon anticyclone (Vogel et al., 2014).
+In addition, air masses originating in the boundary layer in India/China could penetrate into the upwelling in the deep branch of the Brewer-Dobson circulation and could in this way reach the upper thus could be transported further up into the stratosphere.